soundpaint/rp2040pio-docs/future-work.rst

   runs, e.g. by modifying GPIO pins at the correct time, or by feeding data into the FIFOs in regular intervals.

-  Actually, at least in theory, this task can already be done by writing a monitor script that traces through a PIO prigram cycle by cycle, an inserting instructions (by directly writing the PIO's SMx_INSTR register) for manipulating GPIO pins or FIFO contents.
-In practice, however, writing such a script would be tedious work, and this task should really be automated by providing support for injecting proper monitor commands into a script.
+  Basically, this task can already be done by writing a monitor script that executes any data input / output, as outlined in Sect. :ref:`section-top_io`.
+In practice, however, writing such a script is tedious work, and this task should really be automated by providing support for injecting proper monitor commands into a script.

 * Generate a warning whenever a race condition is detected.
 In particular, generate a warning when multiple state machines